Young People, Big Dreams

 Back to Programme

-Franz’s sets mirror the eclecticism of Slow Motion’s music, seamlessly blending Italian Dance, Proto House, Cosmic, and Psychedelic Disco House.
-His performances transform the dance floor into a retro nostalgia rave, driven by a vivid musical narrative.
+Franz’s DJ sets mirror the eclecticism of Slow Motion paradigm, seamlessly blending Italian Dance, Proto House, Cosmic, and Psychedelic Disco House.
+His mastery at the controls along these lines in clubs transform the dance floor into a retro nostalgia rave, driven by a vivid musical narrative.

 Back to Programme